Skip to main content

 • The screener should select the level of assistance needed based on the level of help needed from another person.

 • The screener should indicate the amount of help the person currently needs from another person, no matter who is providing the help.
-When a person is in the process of changing their residence, the screener should estimate what assistance the person might need in his/her new residence.
+When a person is in the process of changing their residence, the screener should estimate what assistance the person might need in their new residence.

 • Screeners should select the level of assistance needed based on need and not solely on a diagnosis.